🔼The name Ader: Summary

 The name Ader is spelled identical to the name Eder but (according to the Masoretes) was pronounced slightly different.
 The difference is so small, though, that most modern translations don't even list different names and read Eder for all.

 Most traditional translations, however, list Ader among the sons of Beriah of Benjamin, a family-head living in Aijalon, who chased off the indigenous population of the Philistine city of Gath, where Goliath was from (1 Chronicles 8:15).

 🔼Etymology of the name Ader

-The name Ader comes from the root group עדר (adar I, II & III):
+The name Ader comes from the verb-group עדר (adar):

-It's not obvious which of the root-verbs yields our name but most of the commentators go with the verb that means to lack, fail or loiter.
+It's not obvious which of the verbs yields our name but most of the commentators go with the verb that means to lack, fail or loiter.